hhandika/myte/README.md

 ### Build gene trees from a directory of gene alignments

-The program will create multiple instances of IQ-TREE to run gene trees estimation in parallel.
+The program will create multiple instances of IQ-TREE to run gene tree estimation in parallel.
 The program assess available cpu resources in your system and does it sensibly.
 In a simple word, it won't slow down your computer despite using all your cpu cores.
 Hence, it can be used on a personal computers without problems.

 To generate gene trees: